Are resume photos a good or idea or is it another red flag to the hiring manager?

-If you don’t see your country anywhere on the list, that doesn’t mean that the state no longer exists in our physical realm.
-It merely tells us that things aren’t black and white everywhere, and there are some exceptions.
+If you don’t see your country anywhere on the list, that doesn’t mean the state no longer exists in our physical realm.
+It simply tells us things aren’t as black and white everywhere, and there are some exceptions.

 What's Enhancv's team experience with resume photos?

-Now that we have cut through the noise and you get the general impression of why resume photo advice has been a predominant “no,” here’s our experience.
+Now that we’ve cut through the noise and you get the general impression of why resume photo advice has been a predominant “no,” here’s our experience.

-This is a territory for the few brave of us who decide to take advantage of resume headshots.
+This is a territory for the brave who want to take advantage of resume headshots.

 As a young professional with years of experience in the finance industry, Sam Young was having difficulties being noticed by tech companies when she decided to switch up carriers.

-In the end, a change in her resume style and a photo helped Sam land a job in Spotify – a position sought after by more than 200 000 applicants.
+In the end, a change in her resume style and a photo helped Sam land a job in Spotify – a position with over more than 200,000 applicants.

 There was no discrimination in that case, and she was hired almost immediately.